magic0whi/hexo-blog/source/_posts/zh-cn/computer/linux-usage.md

 ## SSH Tunnel

-X11vnc startup

-With SDDM and SSH Tunnel.
+X11vnc startup with SDDM and SSH Tunnel.
 Please be aware that this command need to be executed on client-side.

 ```console